SPontadit/ShaderController/README.md

 ## Get the package

-> + Clone or download the package repository and add it to the "Packages" folder of your Unity project: [https://github.com/SPontadit/ShaderController](https://github.com/SPontadit/ShaderController)
+> + Clone or download this repository and add it to the "Packages" folder of your Unity project: [https://github.com/SPontadit/ShaderController](https://github.com/SPontadit/ShaderController)

 > + Add the package from the Package Manager with the git repository URL: [https://github.com/SPontadit/ShaderController.git](https://github.com/SPontadit/ShaderController.git)